dohrau/flipgraph/README.md

 # Flipgraph

-Flipgraph is a program for generation of flip graphs.
+Flipgraph is a program for generation of flip graphs for triangulations.
 It is part of my Master's thesis.

 ## Usage

 The program recognizes the following command line parameters.

+ * `-m`: The mode of the execution.
+Possible choices are listed below.
+    - `generate`: computes and outputs the flip graph.
+    - `diameter`: computes and outputs the diameter of the flip graph.
  * `-n`: The number of vertices of the triangulations.
  * `-o`: The path of the output file.
 The standard output is used if no output file is specified.

+Planned parameters are as follows.

+ * `-l`: The path of an input file.
+This allows to load a previously computed flip graphs.

 ## What is a Flip Graph?